catseye/Robin/doc/Robin.md

 An abort value contains a single value, called the payload, which may be any Robin term.
 The payload usually attempts to describe the error (or other) condition that the abort value represents.

+Abort values have a textual representation which matches an expression that, when evaluated, evaluates to the abort value.

+    | (abort 12345)
+    ? (abort 12345)

 (c) Conventional Data Types
 ---------------------------